-When the screen is on the entire time, at low-to-medium brightness the battery lasted about 10 hours, and at full brightness it lasted about 7 hours.
+When the screen is on the entire time, at low-to-medium brightness the battery lasts about 10 hours, and at full brightness, it lasts about 7 hours.
 Not bad, but also not anything too amazing.

 Of course, for situations where you're doing a movie night or naptime, these battery life results are definitely sufficient!

 The camera looks similar to some other baby monitors we've tested, such as in our Hubble Nursery Pal reviews.

 While a little boring, this camera design is highly functional, allowing remote tilt (up/down), pan (right/left), and zoom, which we love.